facebookarchive/hack-langspec/spec/17-interfaces.md

 * *require-extends-clauses* each of which requires the class implementing this interface to directly or indirectly extend the class type designated by *qualified-name*.
 * Constants – the constant values associated with the interface ([§§](17-interfaces.md#constants)).
 * Methods – placeholders for the computations and actions that can be performed by implementers of the interface ([§§](17-interfaces.md#methods)).

+An *interface-member-declarations* may contain multiple *require-extends-clause*s that designate the same class, in which case, the duplicates are redundant.

 ##Constants